-When looking for mental health support, finding the right person for you is important.
+When looking for mental health support, finding the right therapist for you is important.
 But what is the difference between a Psychologist, a Psychotherapist, or a Psychiatrist?
 Know the difference and what you need for yourself.

 Why you should care

 Making the decision to get mental health support is a courageous one – it can also be a complex one.
 Your options for mental health support are either a) within the healthcare system, or b) within the realm of private practice.
 With option A, you can go to your doctor, who will most likely refer you to a Psychologist or a Psychiatrist – more on this later.
 If you get lucky, you can get help right away, and it’s free and covered under Alberta Health.
 If you get unlucky or are average luck – you will most likely wait weeks, if not months to get help.

 So you might decide to get support privately.
 This means you are hoping to use your employee benefit plan to pay for sessions.
 You also want to find the right person to help you get better.
 Psychologists, Social Workers, Clinical Counsellors, Psychotherapists, and occasionally, a Psychiatrist are generally who you will find in private practice.
 What on earth is the difference?